 Lately, I have been on a soup-making spree.
 It’s the perfect way to have a hearty and healthy meal.
 Plus, there are really only four steps involved in making any roasted vegetable soup recipe at home:

 This is my go-to first step for many soup recipes because roasting brings so much flavor to vegetables.
 For example, in my Roasted Carrot & Cauliflower Soup, I start by roasting chopped carrots & cauliflower.
 This recipe is even easier because all you need to do is slice two dumpling squash in half, season, and bake them for 30-35 until the inside of the squash is soft and tender.

 For that extra creamy texture, you’re going to want a vegan soup made with coconut milk.
 If you have an immersion blender, you can save some cleanup and do the blending directly in your cooking pot.
 However, if you’re like me and only have a standing blender, you’re going to want to let your vegetables cool a bit and then blend them with coconut milk.

 This is where you can be fun and creative.
-For this soup, I added fresh pomegranate seeds and I made kale chips following OhSheGlows Kale Chip recipe.
-If you’ve ever wondered “what are some creative soup toppings?” here are a few more ideas: roasted broccoli, crunchy chickpeas, hemp seeds, green onions, pumpkin seeds, or even slices of apples.
-Believe me- it will all be good!
+For this soup, I added fresh pomegranate seeds and kale chips following OhSheGlows Kale Chip recipe.

 This soup has been one of my favorite meals to eat this winter.
-My boyfriend has even claimed it to be the best soup I’ve ever made, so you KNOW this winter squash soup is GOOD.
+My boyfriend has even claimed it to be the best soup I’ve ever made, so you KNOW this vegan winter squash soup is GOOD.
 Enjoy this creamy, dairy-free, & healthy Sweet Dumpling Squash Soup!

 Looking for more delicious vegan fall and winter recipes?
 Check these SGTO favorites out!

-- 2 medium sweet dumpling squash (*about 3 cups of squash once cooked)
+- 2 medium sweet dumpling squash, halved (*about 3 cups of squash once cooked)

 - 1 15 oz can coconut milk